Skip to content

 Step-by-step:

 You do not design to 720 lb.
 Pick a safety factor that reflects humidity, storage time, and pallet discipline (see below).
 At an SF of 3.0, the allowable working load is ~240 lb.
 A 14-high column stack weighs 13 x 18 = 234 lb on the bottom tier, which just clears the limit.
 Need taller stacks or humid lanes?
-Increase ECT, change flute, or alter palletization-and re-verify.
+Use the Box Compression Strength Calculator to test different ECT values, flutes, and safety factors quickly before committing to lab runs.

 Applying Safety Factors

 Choose a safety factor that mirrors the distribution environment.
-Use the table below as a planning baseline, then justify the final choice with your lab BCT and the distribution protocol you ship under.
+The ranges below are common industry planning guidance, not standards requirements.
+Use them as a baseline, then justify the final choice with your lab BCT and the distribution protocol you ship under.

 Workflow recap: select ECT/flute candidates -> predict BCT via McKee -> compare stack math against the chosen SF -> lab-verify on converted boxes -> run lane-appropriate distribution tests -> finalize specification and QC plan.